New Orleans Cocktail Drinking Tour

 Today the Hotel Monteleone is recognized as an official literary landmark by the Friends of the Library Association.
 The only other two hotels on that list are The Plaza and Algonquin Hotels in New York.

 “Vieux Carré” is how locals refer to the French Quarter.
 It’s French for “Old Square” and is the name of the signature cocktail of the Carousel Bar.
 Made with rye whiskey, brandy, sweet vermouth, Benedictine, and both Angostura and Peychaud’s Bitters.
-The drink was invented in 1938 here by bartender Walter Berferon.
+The drink was invented in 1938 here by a bartender named Walter Bergeron.

 Vieux Carré $12.